+Figure 16: Outage Management System (OMS) Implementation

+Fault Circuit Indicators (FCIs) and Remote Switching

-16Smart grid technology can help us minimize outage times by automating both their detection and, in some cases, its resolution, which increases reliability.
+Smart grid technology can help us minimize outage times by automating both their detection and, in some cases, its resolution, which increases reliability.
 Our current manual process is time-consuming.
 Restoration crews spend critical time patrolling a circuit to locate a fault before it can begin to be resolved.

-Smart grid will implement devices called fault current indicators (FCIs), which allow us to almost immediately isolate where on a circuit an outage has occurred, enabling restoration crews to effectively restore power.
+Smart grid implements devices called fault circuit indicators (FCIs), which allow us to almost immediately isolate where on a circuit an outage has occurred, enabling restoration crews to effectively restore power.
 In addition, remote switching allows us to route electricity around outage points so fewer customers are affected by an outage.
 As a result, power is restored more quickly and operational cost savings are passed on to customers.

 Advanced Distribution Management System (ADMS)

 The Hawaiian Electric Companies’ highest priority is to operate a safe, reliable electric grid.
 Smart grid can help us improve grid operations.

-Advanced features of the Smart Grid and AMI include optimizing the network to address issues with feeder loading, grid reliability and power quality including voltage fluctuations.
+Advanced features of the smart grid and AMI include optimizing the network to address issues with feeder loading, grid reliability and power quality including voltage fluctuations.
 Remote sensing using both distribution system assets and AMI meters can improve customer power quality and reduce distribution costs to the utility.
-For example, the AMI meter can record average voltage but more importantly report voltage variations and harmonics (voltage and/or current).
-Power quality alerts sent by the AMI meter can provide input to trigger feeder capacitor bank switching, and transformer voltage tap switching and feeder switching decisions to help mitigate the issue.
+AMI meter can record average voltage but, more importantly, report voltage variations from a power quality perspective.
+Voltage quality alerts sent by the AMI meter can provide input to trigger feeder capacitor bank switching, and transformer voltage tap switching and feeder switching decisions to help mitigate the issue.

-While DA tends to focus on the real-time monitoring & control, the off-line analysis of historical data can help determine system optimization options and develop approaches for longer-term remediation in areas with chronic power quality issues.
-Of course the AMI network includes more devices than just the meter and distribution system devices such as Intelligent Electronic Device (IED) and remote terminal unit (RTU) that interface with sensors, fault circuit indicators and SCADA (supervisory control and data acquisition) to provide telemetry data and control of the distribution grid.
-Utilizing these system capabilities, operational processes such as capacitor bank control can be optimized with near-real-time feedback on whether the adjustment had the desired effect.We continue to evaluate DA, including a review of latency (the delay between signal and response) and security.
+While Distribution Automation tends to focus on real-time monitoring and control, the offline analysis of historical data can help determine system optimization options and develop approaches for longer-term remediation in areas with chronic power quality issues.
+Of course, the AMI network includes more devices than just the smart meters and distribution system devices.
+These devices include Intelligent Electronic Device (IED) and remote terminal unit (RTU) that interface with sensors, and fault circuit indicators (FCIs) and SCADA (supervisory control and data acquisition) to provide telemetry data and control of the distribution grid.
+By using these system capabilities, system operators can optimize operational processes (such as capacitor bank control) with almost immediate feedback on whether the adjustment had the desired effect.

+The ADMS can use data collected from the AMI to refine the load model by improving the visibility of the generation mix on the distribution circuits (such as knowing the amount of generation offset by distributed generation).
+This knowledge helps make more informed decisions when responding to unplanned outages, and when optimizing the generation mix on distribution networks (such as minimizing energy loss and balancing load).
+Using this constant flow of system information, the ADMS can make more informed decisions, such as preventing additional outages from an overload in areas adjacent to an outage.
+Ultimately, we would have a a better understanding of the impact of actions to control the grid.

-Hawaiian Electric Companies plans to install an Advanced Distribution Management System (ADMS) that will leverage [ugh!] the AMI/smart meter systems as well as allow for easier integration of new renewable energy systems including solar PV systems.
-The ADMS will also provide voltage/VAR optimization (VVO), outage management and Conservation Voltage Reduction (CVR) capabilities.
+We plan to install an Advanced Distribution Management System (ADMS) that takes advantage of the AMI and smart meter systems, and that makes it easier to integrate new renewable energy systems—especially solar PV systems.
+The ADMS also enables an Outage Management System (OMS) and Conservation Voltage Reduction (CVR).

-Figure 17 shows the planned Distribution System implementation at Hawaiian Electric Companies.
+Figure 17 shows our planned ADMS implementation.